Krafpy/Yumu/README.md

 # Yumu Image Searcher

-*Yumu* is a small background software that aims to solve the struggle of having to find an image among thousands of images in a folder.
+*Yumu* is a small background software that aims to solve the struggle finding an image among thousands of images in a folder.
 It allows locating images in a more timely manner through an interface that is similar to Discord's emote picker.

 ## Build